mahmoods01/exposure-prediction/README.md

-_"Predicting Impending Exposure to Malicious Content from User Behavior."_ Please note that this code requires you to provide your own data for training and testing, as the original data used in the paper remains confidential, to maintain the users' privacy.
+_"Predicting Impending Exposure to Malicious Content from User Behavior."_ Please note that this code requires you to provide your own data for training and testing, as the original data used in the paper remains confidential, to protect the users' privacy.

 ## Description